zkevinbai/tictactoe_two/README.md

 - [x] For the current move only, show “You are at move #…” instead of a button.
-- [ ] Rewrite Board to use two loops to make the squares instead of hardcoding them.
+- [x] Rewrite Board to use two loops to make the squares instead of hardcoding them.
+  * this was challenging for me
+  * the key part is this line `const squareIndex = row * 3 + col;` the index at any point in a 3x3 square is equal to the row (0, 1, 2) multiplied by 3 plus the column (0, 1, 2)
 - [ ] Add a toggle button that lets you sort the moves in either ascending or descending order.
 - [ ] When someone wins, highlight the three squares that caused the win (and when no one wins, display a message about the result being a draw).
 - [ ] Display the location for each move in the format (row, col) in the move history list.